MicrosoftDocs/architecture-center/docs/example-scenario/data/geospatial-data-processing-analytics-azure-content.md

 ### Scalability considerations

-The design environment for this solution met these conditions:
+This solution's implementation meets these conditions:

-- Processed up to 10 million data sets per day.
-The data sets included batch or streaming events.
+- Processes up to 10 million data sets per day.
+The data sets include batch or streaming events.
-- Stored 100 million data sets in an Azure Database for PostgreSQL database.
+- Stores 100 million data sets in an Azure Database for PostgreSQL database.
-- Queried 1 million or fewer data sets at the same time.
-A maximum of 30 users ran the queries.
+- Queries 1 million or fewer data sets at the same time.
+A maximum of 30 users run the queries.

-The design environment used this configuration:
+The environment uses this configuration:

 - An Azure Databricks cluster with four F8s_V2 worker nodes.
 - A memory-optimized instance of Azure Database for PostgreSQL.